open-telemetry/oteps/text/0007-no-out-of-band-reporting.md

 be exposed in the API package to allow telemetry to be associated with the source of the telemetry).

-Reporting out-of-band telemetry is a required for the OpenTelemetry ecosystem, but this can be done via few different other options that does not require to use the API package:
+Reporting out-of-band telemetry is a required for the OpenTelemetry ecosystem, but this can be done via a few different other options that does not require to use the API package:
 * The OpenTelemetry Service, users can write a simple [receiver][otelsvc-receiver] that parses and produces the OpenTelemetry data.
 * Using the SDK's exporter framework, users can write directly OpenTelemetry data.